mpicbg-scicomp/tissue_miner/README.md

 ### (a) Cell Tracking Data Database

 First, TissueMiner tracks cells in timelapse image series of a tissue and stores the results in a database.
 To do so, it uses [TissueAnalyzer](MovieProcessing.md#TissueAnalyzer) to segment and track cells in time and space.

 Next, TissueMiner extracts and organizes information about cell geometry, topology (cell neighbor relationships) and ancestry from the TissueAnalyzer outputs into a database.
-By using sqlite, each movie is essentially converted into a _single_ database file.
+By using sqlite, each movie is converted into a _single_ database file.

 ### (b) Tools to Analyse Epithelium Morphogenesis

 TissueMiner comes along with a great variety of tools to work with the created movie database.
-These include
+These tools include
-* Lineage Browsing
+* Cell geometry analysis
+* Cell topology analysis
+* Cell lineage browsing
-* Cell Shear Contribution Analysis
+* Cell contributions to tissue deformation
-* Topology Analyses (cell rearrangements, cell packing, etc.)
-* and some more.
-See the [Movie Processing Guide](MovieProcessing.md#Tools) for a complete listing

 Many of these tools provide tabular results as well as rendered movies to make the complex nature of timelapse more accessible.

-### (c) High-Level Programming API
+### (c) High-Level Application Programming Interface (API)

 TissueMiner provides a convenient R programming interface to query, quantify and visualize cell dynamics during epithelium morphogenesis in [R](https://www.r-project.org/).
-The first step of a custom workflow is to query the movie database to the extract properties like:
+The functions provided with the TissueMiner API allow one to query the movie database for extracting quantities like:

 * Cell state properties (position, area, anisotropy, cell packing geometry, fluorescence intensity)
-* Rates of cellular events (divisions, cell neighbor changes, extrusions, shape changes)
+* Rates and orientation of cellular events (divisions, cell neighbor changes, extrusions, shape changes)
-* Orientation of cellular events (unit nematic description)
-* Rates of deformations of each type of cellular event (tensorial description)
 * Rates of tissue deformation (area expansion and convergence-extension) contributed by each type of cellular event (tensorial description)

-These data can than be employed to
+This API can then be employed to

-* Visualize of quantified data in graphs or directly on the movie images
+* Visualize quantified data in graphs or directly on the movie images
-* Do statistics (time evolution of the distributions of cell area, anisotropy, packing, ..., bond length, vertex multiplicity, ...)
+* Do statistics (distribution of cell area, anisotropy, packing, ..., bond length, vertex multiplicity, ...)
 * Synchronize different movies in time
-* Comparing values between multiple movies and ROI's
+* Compare values between multiple movies and ROI's
 * Do multiscale quantification and visualization using both tracked ROI's (Lagrangian description) and fixed grids (Eulerian description)